Glen Ridge, New Jersey: History

 In 1924, Glen Ridge became the first municipality in New Jersey to establish a zoning ordinance.

 In 1982, the borough's official name was changed to "Township of Glen Ridge Borough".
 Glen Ridge was one of more than a dozen Essex County municipalities to reclassify themselves as townships to take advantage of federal revenue sharing policies that allocated townships a greater share of government aid on a per capita basis.
 Effective May 1993, the borough's original name of "Glen Ridge Borough" was restored.

-The borough's name comes from the ridge formed by Toney's Brook.
+In the 1980s, it was discovered that a section of the borough near Carteret Park was built on top of hazardous waste.
+Waste contaminated with radium from the old U.S. Radium watch dial plant had been used to fill in low-lying areas of Glen Ridge covering 90 acres, as well as portions of Montclair and West Orange.